Judee K. Burgoon: Awards and honors

 In 2006 Burgoon was honored by the International Communication Association (ICA) with the Steven H. Chaffee Career Productivity Award.

 The award regularly honors a scholar, or a small group of collaborating scholar, for "sustained work on a communication research problem over an extended period."
 The ICA also states that "the selection committee favors research that is original, asks conceptually rich questions, and offers empirically sound evidence.
 The research must have comprised multiple projects and publications and generated second-generation work among students and other scholars."

 Along with the prize, Burgoon was awarded $1000 at the ICA's 56th annual international conference in Dresden, Germany.

 Burgoon has also been elected to the Society for Experimental Social Psychology, been named a Fellow of the International Communication Association, and has been awarded the National Communication Association's Distinguished Scholar Award for a lifetime of scholarly achievement, the Mark L. Knapp Award in Interpersonal Communication, and the Woolbert Research Award for Scholarship of Lasting Impact.
 In addition to her many achievements, a recent survey named her the most prolific female scholar in the field of communication of the 20th century.

+In 2019, Burgoon was awarded an outstanding Illinois State University alumni and gave a speech there on the topic of deception.